Lightpainter Ryu’s Lightworks Edition

 Mode 5 – Single flash

 The single flashes only work in “Momentary Mode” (see below).
 When you switch to this mode, the torch does not light up.
-After saving, switch off the lamp and change to “Momentary Mode”.
+After saving, switch off the torch and change to “Momentary Mode”.
 Then, every time you press the side switch, a single flash (5ms) is fired at the previously selected brightness, no matter how long you keep the switch pressed.

 Side switch mode

 By holding down the side switch while switching on with the rear switch, you enter the side switch mode.
-After the lamp has blinked twice, release the side switch.
+After the torch has blinked twice, release the side switch.
 Now you can switch the previously saved mode on and off with the side switch.

 This mode is entered by holding down the side switch and then pressing the rear switch.
 First the torch flashes twice (see above), if you keep the side switch pressed longer it flashes three times.
 After that, the torch is in momentary mode.
-In modes 1 to 4, the lamp remains lit as long as the side switch is held down; in mode 5, a single flash is fired at a time.
+In modes 1 to 4, the torch remains lit as long as the side switch is held down; in mode 5, a single flash is fired at a time.

 By switching off the torch with the rear switch, both side switch mode and momentary mode are “deleted” again.
 Both modes only work as long as the torch is “switched on”.